Security

 IdentityFile ~/.ssh/id_ed25519_work

-For the second GitHub account, change remote URLs to:
+For the second GitHub account, adjust your remote URL to use the custom host alias:

 git remote set-url origin git@github-work:username/repo.git